Visual Impact Cardio Review

 Anyway, I buy everything that Rusty sells because he always delivers a high value for the price.
 In reality, I’m just an enthusiastic and loyal customer.
 This time was a bit different.
 Since I was working on the book I also got to be the beta-tester/guinea pig.

 My fat loss results were nothing short of impressive ->

-I followed Rusty’s course for 8 weeks straight and ended up losing 19 pounds and 6.2% body fat.
+I at fairly low-carbs, followed Rusty’s course for 8 weeks straight and ended up losing 19 pounds and 6.2% body fat.
 I lifted weights as he suggests in Phase 3 of Visual Impact Muscle Building and followed that up with the advanced cardio routine found in Visual Impact Cardio … that’s it.

 Don’t get me wrong … I mean “it” as in the routines are not too complicated, not as in I didn’t work my butt off!

 Click here to visit Rusty’s Visual Impact Cardio website for more info … or continue reading my review to get a little more “behind the scenes” info.

 Whenever Rusty launches a new product he never fails to over-deliver and to bring something new to the table … and that couldn’t be more accurate than with this course.

 What Visual Impact Cardio Teaches

 Here is a full list of the table of contents found in Visual Impact Cardio.
 As you can see, there is much more to this workout than a few cardio routines.

 Once you have mastered the skill of losing body fat, getting lean will never be a problem again.
 Routines are nice…fat loss mastery is better.